 Summer in the big city can be tough.
 28°C in a crowded train can quickly feel like an unwanted visit to the sauna.
-Every year during the summer months millions of German city dwellers flee to rivers, lakes or the sea to find some relief from the heat.
+Every year during the summer months millions of German city dwellers flee to rivers, lakes, or the sea to find some relief from the heat.
 In Berlin, however, enterprise is not hindered by sweaty temperatures.
-Here is our selection of the most popular warm-weather activities which make summer in the capital more than bearable.
+It could even be argued that the captial comes to life during the summer months, and the near endless possible activities will make you wish that summer would never end.
+Here is our selection of the most popular warm-weather activities which make summer in Berlin more than bearable.

 Cool off lakeside